byrpatrick/api_spring-boot_java_hello-world/README.md

 }
 ```

-### 🔓 Get protected message
+> 🔐 Protected Endpoints: These endpoints require the request to include an access token issued by Auth0 in the authorization header.

-> You need to protect this endpoint using Auth0.
+### 🔐 Get protected message

 ```bash
 GET /api/messages/protected